jmagman/flutter-wiki/Issue-hygiene.md

 ## tl;dr

-Assign bugs to yourself if you're working on them (ignore this if you don't yet have the permission to assign yourself).
+- Assign bugs to yourself if you're working on them (ignore this if you don't yet have the permission to assign yourself).
-Unassign bugs you are not working on soon.
+- Unassign bugs you are not working on soon.
+- If an issue is not assigned, assume it is available to be worked on.
-Use thumbs-up on the issue description to help the team prioritise.
+- Use thumbs-up on the issue description to help the team prioritise.
-P0-P2 bugs are critical and get examined for progress every week.
+- P0-P2 bugs are critical and get examined for progress every week.
 P3 is the highest priority a bug can normally have.

 ## Introduction